beautifugift/stock_price_prediction/README.md

 to achieve this, we need to minimize the false positive rate when the algorithm says the price will go up however, it actually goes down.
 We will be using this as the error metric

-Presion is the true positive rate divided by false positive rate plus true constant rate.
+Precision is the true positive rate divided by false positive rate plus true constant rate.